matheusmaldaner/matheusmaldaner.github.io/README.md

 # 3. Convert YAML to JSON (run this when you change content in `data/yaml/`)
 npm run convert:yaml

+# 4. Generate combined data file (optional - creates a single YAML with all data)
+npm run generate:combined

-# 4. Start a local web server and open http://localhost:8000 in your browser.
+# 5. Start a local web server and open http://localhost:8000 in your browser.
 python3 -m http.server
 ```

+## Data Architecture

+All content is managed through YAML files in `data/yaml/`.
+The build process:

+1. **Individual YAML files** (`data/yaml/*.yaml`) - Source of truth for all content
+2. **JSON conversion** (`npm run convert:yaml`) - Converts YAML to JSON for the website
+3. **Combined data** (`npm run generate:combined`) - Aggregates all YAML into `data/combined-data.yaml`

+The combined data file serves as a portable knowledge base that can be shared with AI assistants or used for other integrations.

 ## CV